“0. Introductory Overview,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 Church Administration: These chapters present additional guidelines for administering the Church.
 Subjects include meetings, callings, records, finances, and policies.

 The headings and subheadings in this handbook are numbered to make topics easy to find and reference.
-For example, instructions about temple marriage are provided in 27.2.1.
-The number 27 refers to the chapter, the number 2 refers to a section in that chapter, and the number 1 refers to a subsection.
+For example, instruction about who may be sealed in a temple is provided in 27.3.1.
+The number 27 refers to the chapter, the number 3 refers to a section in that chapter, and the number 1 refers to a subsection.

 Not all stakes and wards have the same needs.
 This handbook contains guidelines for adaptation as well as optional resources: